flowbased/fbp-protocol/README.md

 - don't test capabilities that the runtime does not claim to support (as returned by `getruntime`)
 - add more tests:
   - `getsource` / `source`
-  - toplogy restrictions
+  - topology restrictions
+  - capturing output
 - add separate, optional tests for "classical" or "noflo" behaviors
 - use library for more flexible json comparison?
   - [joi](https://github.com/hapijs/joi)
   - [chai-json-schema](http://chaijs.com/plugins/chai-json-schema)
 - dynamically build tests based on separate json command / response files?
 - validate options read from `fbp-config.json`
-- make `fbp-init` prompt-based
+- make `fbp-init` prompt-based?
 - allow passing a path to `fbp-config.json` to `fbp-test`
 - make `init` and `test` subcommands of a `fbp` command?